Believe Embrace Shine Together

 At our school Collective Worship takes place in a number of ways.
 We meet together as a whole school, in Key Stages and as individual classes.

 The acts of collective worship in the school are planned so as to give the children a variety of experiences, and enable them to come to the threshold of worship.
-These experiences may include: The telling of appropriate stories, drama, dance, poetry, music and visiting speakers.
+These experiences may include: the telling of appropriate stories, drama, dance, poetry, music and visiting speakers.

 The children will be given an opportunity to respond to those experiences through silent reflection, spoken prayer or the singing of songs.